overture-stack/website/markdown/documentation/song/installation/configurations/id.md

 ## ICGC ARGO Example

-The <a href="https://platform.icgc-argo.org/" target="_blank">ICGC ARGO Data Platform</a> is a international initiative with several distributed processing centres, this required the use of a central ID Service.
+The [ICGC ARGO Data Platform](https://platform.icgc-argo.org/) is a international initiative with several distributed processing centres, this required the use of a central ID Service.
 An example of a URI donor request used by this system is as follows:

 https://clinical.platform.icgc-argo.org/clinical/donors/id?programId=PACA-CA&submitterId=PCSI_0591